DK3: Critical reception

-Upon the release, DK3 was very well received by critics and audience.
+Upon release, DK3 generally well received by critics.
 Gerrick Kennedy of The Los Angeles Times stated the album "captures Danity Kane's essence" despite murky origins, "DK3 is effervescent and completely primed for dance floors – even if the ladies have long left the party."
-Jonathan Brown of Rant Lifestyle says "DK3 still proves that in spite of their downfall, they still had amazing things to offer" and lauded the pulsing beats and production.
 Nicole Tucker of FDRMX notice the album "overall sound is very diverse and commercial.
 Though it doesn’t exactly FIT the R’n’B genre it’s listed under, the urban lyrics and brilliant engineering make a definitive sound for the collective.
 DK3 is a great album that’s simply an inevitable result of one of this year’s biggest music comebacks."

 PressPlay lauded the production, drawn praising to tracks "Lemonade" and "All in a Day's Work": "The glorious “here’s to the haters” rip-up of "Lemonade," Danity Kane sound more alive as a trio than ever before.
-The harmonies sound effortless – you can practically picture the shoulder brush when they sing about making it look easy on "All in a Day's Work" – and there’s zero reflection of discord in the music.
+The harmonies sound effortless – you can practically picture the shoulder brush when they sing about making it look easy on "All in a Day's Work" – and there's zero reflection of discord in the music.
 Danity Kane clearly still have a lot to offer us so, girls, a message: sort your shit out before we call Oprah to intervene.
 Ya heard."
-Elliot Robinson of SoSoGay praised the songs' harmonies and hooks, calling the tracks "Lemonade", "All in a Day's Work", "Secret Lover" and "Bye Baby" as standout from album "DK3 being such a superb album, the only silver lining to the girls’ abrupt disbandment and derailing of the Danity Kane comeback train is we’ll undoubtedly be getting some more excellent solo material from O’Day and Richard a lot sooner than expected.
-In the meantime, DK3 serves as a decisive reminder of Danity Kane’s short-lived brilliance, full of tight harmonies and killer hooks, and a definite Album of the Year contender [...]
-Now if only these girls can get their collective shit together, let bygones be bygones, and bring us album number four in the near future, this would be music to our ears."
+Elliot Robinson of SoSoGay praised the songs' harmonies and hooks, writing: "DK3 serves as a decisive reminder of Danity Kane's short-lived brilliance, full of tight harmonies and killer hooks."

 Commercial performance

 DK3 debuted and peaked at number 44 on the US Billboard 200.
-This marked Danity Kane's lowest opening up to then and was a considerable decline from their previous efforts Danity Kane (2008) and Welcome to the Dollhouse, both of which had opened at number one on the chart.
+This marked Danity Kane's lowest opening up to then and was a considerable decline from their previous efforts Danity Kane (2006) and Welcome to the Dollhouse (2008), both of which had opened at number one on the chart.
 DK3 became their band's consecutive album to reach the US Top R&B/Hip-Hop Albums, peaking at number seven, It also was their first entry on the US Independent Albums chart, reaching number six.